rathena/user-guides/guides/CONTRIBUTING.md

     **Collapsible blocks**

-    When [Details] is enabled and an admonition block is started with `???` instead of `!!!`, the admonition is rendered as a collapsible block with a small toggle on the right side:
+    When an admonition block is started with `???` instead of `!!!`, the admonition is rendered as a collapsible block with a small toggle on the right side: